- About Us

 Applications for all fellowships listed below should be submitted to the Oregon Sea Grant Office by the deadline listed.
 For federal and agency fellowships, we will process and forward application materials to the national Sea Grant office or appropriate state agency.

-Our application cycle runs from late winter through late summer.
+Our application cycle runs throughout the year.
 Please see below for other fellowships we expect to offer in the future.

 To be alerted to future opportunities, contact Eric Dickey to subscribe to our fellowships notification e-mail list.